cirrusflyer275ds/ctx-eor-site/docs/trial/save-and-share.md

 ## 👀 What Happens Next?

 1. We’ll walk you through onboarding a candidate.
-2. CTX-EOR becomes the legal employer.
+2. Hireway becomes the legal employer.
 3. You manage the work.
 We handle compliance.

 ---